mgnooj/fun-stuff/konami.md

 Let's break this down:

 - KONAMI_CODE_NUM_CORRECT stores a running count of the number of consecutive Konami code button presses.
-(By extension, every time you press "UP", this value gets incremented;and so on for each additional correct button input.)
+(By extension, every time you press "UP", this value gets incremented; and so on for each additional correct button input.)
 - KONAMI_CODE_STATUS reserves a bit as a 'success' switch for when the full code has been detected.
 - konami_code_lookup_table is a byte array representation of the Konami code.
 - konami_input_check gets any current user input and compares it to the element of the lookup table at index KONAMI_CODE_NUM_CORRECT.